Lenovo thinkpad l480 core i5 8th gen 8gb256gb ssd

 Lenovo ThinkPad L480 Core i5 8th Gen (8GB/256GB SSD)

-Although the Lenovo ThinkPad L480 functions well as a business laptop, there isn't anything unique about it that makes it stand out from the competition.
+Although the Lenovo ThinkPad L480 functions well as a business laptop, nothing unique about it makes it stand out.

 Pros